 The American Taxpayer Relief Act (ATRA) extended some federal tax provisions relating to itemized deductions through 2013.
-Minnesota did not conform to these provisions for tax year 2013.
 View a detailed list of the acts and provisions extended by ATRA.

 ATRA extended a provision that allows taxpayers, whose income is below certain limits, to deduct the cost of premiums for insurance covering the mortgage on their qualified principal residence.

-Enhanced Charitable Deduction for Contributions of Food Inventory (Line 10)
+Enhanced Charitable Deduction for Contributions of Food Inventory (Minnesota adopted this deduction)

 ATRA extended a provision that allows individual taxpayers to claim an enhanced charitable deduction for donations of food inventory as if they were a C-corporation.
 That is, they can deduct twice their basis in the food or deduct their basis plus one-half of the unrealized profit – whichever is less.

-Enhanced Charitable Contributions of Real Property Made for Conservation Purposes (Line 10)
+Enhanced Charitable Contributions of Real Property Made for Conservation Purposes (Minnesota adopted this deduction)

 ATRA extended a provision that allows taxpayers to claim an enhanced deduction for a donation of interests in real property for conservation purposes.
 This provision allows the deduction up to 50 percent of AGI (rather than 20 percent or 30 percent); it also extends the carry-forward period for excess contributions.